djokobozinov/blog/posts/importance-of-secure-passwords.md

 ---
 title: 'Importance of long, strong and secure passwords.'
 date: '2021-04-20'
+description: 'In this article I will explain you why long, strong and secure passwords are very important.'
 ---

 In this article I will explain you why **long, strong and secure passwords are very important**.
 I will show you basic example in Node.js, how zip file, with very weak password can be unlocked, using brute force.